egel/egel.github.io/_posts/2019-03-24-the-lesson-of-verifying-git-commits.md

 To secure your commits, you will need:

-1. git (user apple Xcode tools or install via brew)
+1. git (user apple Xcode tools or install via brew `brew install git`)
 2. gpg (important to use version 2, install via `brew install gnupg`)
 3. dirmngr (it should be a part of gnupg installation via brew)
-3. repository to store public keys (e.g.: Github, Gitlab)
+4. repository to store public keys (e.g.: Github, Gitlab)

 ### PGP key